 In the European Union, the Unified Patent and the Unified Patent Court were expected to start at the beginning of 2017.
 Despite the Brexit vote, on November 28, 2016, the UK announced its intention to ratify the UPC Agreement, which allows the Unified Patent and Unified Patent Court to proceed.
 The UPC system is anticipated to begin in December 2017 with initial registration beginning in September.
 However, the implications of Brexit may complicate this issue.
 The Prime Minister has previously stated that the UK will likely refuse to accept the supremacy of the European Court of Justice, which would complicate UK participation in the UPC system.
 The UPC system would preserve the unified system that global business has come to rely on.

 Without the UPC system, companies seeking to operate or sell in the UK could find that multiple national filings would be needed.
 The EPO patent or trademark filing would be made, while separate UK filings may need to be performed on top of that.
 For companies focusing on the British market, whereas in the past only one filing was needed, complications could also ensue.
 Those companies would find that separate filings for the UK and for Ireland and Scotland may be needed, with a potential tripling of IP costs.
 Over time, the UK intellectual property laws would begin to diverge from the patent laws of the European Union, making matters even worse.

 Given the uncertainty that is occurring and will continue to occur, patent owners should identify which of their IP assets may be affected and which IP rights should be sought by filing or registering in additional jurisdictions.
 We are happy to answer any further questions about Brexit’s IP implications and can advise you how to prepare your global business for Brexit.

-By Roberta Young, Patent Attorney at Loza & Loza LLP
+© 2017 Roberta Young, Intellectual Property Partner at Loza & Loza LLP